Headless CMS: The Future of Modern Web Development

 Ideal forGeneral projectsEnterpriseCollaborationNext.js projectsSmall–medium projects

-• Simple blog or portfolio: if you don’t need mobile app support and WordPress + good hosting is fast enough, don’t overcomplicate things
+• Simple blog or portfolio: if you do not need mobile app support and WordPress + good hosting is fast enough, do not overcomplicate

-• Non-technical team: if content editors aren’t technically inclined and there’s no developer support, WordPress is simpler
+• Non-technical team: if content editors are not technical and there is no developer support, WordPress is simpler

-• Limited budget: initial headless development costs are higher, though it pays off long-term
+• Limited budget: initial headless development costs are higher, though TCO usually wins

 • Quick MVP: if you need a working site in 2 weeks, WordPress + premium theme is faster